Questions? Call NCOAE Support (910) 399-8090

-The Alaska Backpacking Outdoor Educator course begins by helping you develop foundational outdoor and adventure education skills.
+The 25-day Alaska – Adult Leadership Expedition begins by helping you develop foundational outdoor and adventure education skills.
 You will learn wilderness medical skills and receive your Wilderness First Responder (WFR) certification.
 You’ll also gain hands-on experience in expedition planning, logistics, backpacking, backcountry cooking and food planning, remote wilderness camp craft, ice and snow travel techniques, environmental and civic responsibility, backcountry navigation, wilderness risk management, Leave No Trace (LNT) outdoor ethics, leadership and communication styles, as well as decision-making and teamwork.
-You will return home confident in your ability to lead others and instruct groups in the backcountry using your newfound skills.
+You will return home confident in your ability to travel in the backcountry using your newfound skills.

 No prerequisites are required.
 Throughout the course, you will acquire the knowledge and skills required to complete the course and to teach others how to navigate and thrive in the wilderness and in life in general.